johnreybacal/the-20-games-challenge/README.md

 Learning game development with Godot with the 20 games challenge instead of plunging into tutorial hell

 I will do all games and log what I learned in a README file for each game
+ - each game should have a Key Takeaways and Development Log headers

 ## Games
  - [01: Pong](01/pong/README.md)